 “Run” – Collective Soul

 “Have I got a long way to run… Have I got a long way to run…”

 One figure is true, the Badgers under Bret Bielema have been under a slight decline over the last few seasons, falling from 12 wins, to 9 wins, to just 7-6 last season.
 But that won’t change a thing with the way Wisconsin runs its offense in 2009.
 It’s going to be a steady diet of the same, that being the running game, this time led solely by the talented John Clay, who combined with P.J.
 Hill in 2008 to run for over two thousand yards.
 On his own, Clay ran for 884 yards, adding nine touchdowns, and this season the Badgers will be expecting much more out of him.

 Top Returnee: RB John Clay (884 yards rushing, 9 TD’s, 5.7 yds per carry in 2008)

 “…prayin’ won’t do you no good, when the levee breaks, mama, you got to move.”

 Illinois had a bit of a down year in 2008, going 5-7 and missing out on a bowl after playing in the Rose Bowl in 2007.
-So, 2009 should be interesting, as the Illini have a potent and experienced offense, led by QB Juice Williams and WR Arrelious Benn.
-On the defense, the team is still somewhat inexperienced, and will need to improve after last year’s unit fell victim in a number of shootouts.
-One could say that with this year’s team, it’s all about “when the levee breaks, whether it be the offense breaking loose against an opponent, or the defense caving in and faltering against another conference opponent.
+So, 2009 should be interesting.
+The Illini have a potent and experienced offense, led by QB Juice Williams and WR Arrelious Benn.
+On defense, the team is still somewhat inexperienced.
+It will need to improve after last year’s unit fell victim in a number of shootouts.
+One could say that with this year’s team, it’s all about “when the levee breaks”, whether it be the offense breaking loose against an opponent, or the defense caving in and faltering against another conference opponent.
 If Illinois can minimize the latter, they could be a pleasant surprise in the Big Ten.